Skip to main content

 2. Low taxation

-The level of taxation of the non-resident entity, in relation to any of the income to be imputed and calculated in accordance with the provisions of the aforementioned Law, must be less than 75 percent of what would correspond in accordance with the regulations of the Tax on Companies, which is presumed, unless proven otherwise, when the investee entity is a resident of countries or territories legally classified as tax havens.
+The level of taxation of the non-resident entity, in relation to any of the income to be imputed and calculated in accordance with the provisions of the aforementioned Law, must be less than 75% of that which would correspond in accordance with the regulations of the Corporate Tax, which is presumed, unless proven otherwise, when the participating entity is a resident of countries or territories classified by regulation as tax havens.

-3. Income to be attributed
+3. Income to be imputed